Hal-El/Hal-El/README.md

 -->

+# About Me

-I am an introvert.
+I'm an introvert.

-I am passionate about technology.
+I have a great passion for technology.